Mindfulness is the key to happiness

-* Around 10 minutes before sleep, prepare your bedroom, have a freshly made bed with your favourite pillow puffed up ready to go.
+Around 10 minutes before sleep, prepare your bedroom and have a freshly made bed with your favourite pillow puffed up and ready to go.
 Make sure there is no harsh lighting coming into your windows from outside if so cover the window or close the curtains.
 Tip: if you have trouble sleeping place a rose quartz crystal underneath the bed below where your head lies.

 As the thoughts of a task or commitment come in interrupt them by saying to yourself “Yes I can do that, I feel healthy, I feel strong, today is fortunate and productive”.
 Lay for a few minutes concentrating on your breath relax and deal with the next thought in the same way.
 Lay there quietly and relaxed until all your daily commitments are dealt with.